longpractice/linux_kernel_index/mm/f.md

 When we free an object, we do --page->active and put the id of the newly freed object to our freelist[page->active].
 This way, when we use it next time, it tends to be still hot.

+The memory location is found or allocated in routine alloc_slabmgmt during refilling of new slabs.

 ## __free_one_page
 the cornerstone of memory freeing.
 The relevant area is added to the appropriate free_area list of the buddy system.
 When buddy pairs are freed, the function coalesces them into a contiguous area that is then placed in the next higher free_area list.
 If this reunites a further buddy pair, it is also coalesced and moved to a higher list.
 This procedure is repeated until all possible buddy pairs have been coalesced and the changes have been propagated upwards as far as possible.